paddyjoneill/daddynappychange/README.md

 ### Tech Stack
 #### Front-end: React
-#### Back-end: Python, Flask, DynamoDB
+#### Back-end: Python, Flask, MySQL

 The main purpose of this app is for me to consilidate my programming skills and learn some new ones.
 I will be using React for the front-end which I have used before and I'm familiar with.
 This should also allow me later on to use the code and create a mobile app using React Native.

 Since graduating CodeClan I have been learning Python and intend to use this to power the back-end of the site utilising the Flask framework.
-I also plan to deploy the backend to AWS and learn about cloud platforms as well as learning AWS DynamoDB and using it for persistance of data.
+I also plan to deploy the backend to AWS and learn about cloud platforms as well as learning AWS RDS and using it for persistence of data.